Civitavecchia to Rome by Train

 1. Go to Civitavecchia's railroad station.

 From your ship, take the free shuttle bus to the stop outside the port walls.
-There, you can catch an inexpensive shuttle bus to the train station.
+There, you can catch an inexpensive city bus to the train station.

 2. Choose a station in Rome.